hlreev/sounding_plot/DEPENDENCIES.md

 # Sounding Plot 2D/3D Environment Dependencies
 - Below is a list of dependencies for working with this project.
-- It is recommended that you set up a conda environment.

 ## Dependencies
 - basemap == 1.3.4